bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 ## V3 improvements

-* Most tasks can be performed with fewer API calls; for example, a product with variants and custom fields can be created in a single request.
+* You can perform most tasks with fewer API calls; for example, you can create a product with variants and custom fields in a single request.
-* Subresources can be included within a request.
+* You can include subresources within a request.
 * Each V3 resource includes a meta object, simplifying pagination.
 * V3 Brands, Categories, Products, and Product Variants expose a metafields resource for use by developers to store custom data.
 * V3 API is optimized for performance.
 In general, data can be sent, received, and processed faster via V3, relative to V2.

 ## V2 Products versus V3 Catalog

-### Product Options and Modifiers
+### Product options and modifiers

 V3 Catalog introduced a clear separation between [options that define variants](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/product-variants) and [options that are modifiers of a variant](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers).
 This simplified the creation and management of variant prices and modifier adjusters and removed the need to use complex rules, in all but some cases.

-In V3 Catalog, options and modifiers are attached directly to the product, without the need to create an option set beforehand.
+In V3 Catalog, options and modifiers are attached directly to the product without creating an option set beforehand.
 When a product option is created and assigned to a product using the V2 API, editing the global option using the V3 API’s [product options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/updateoption) or [product modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/updatemodifier) endpoints will automatically copy the V2 global product option to a local product variant or modifier adjuster.

 What this does:

 * Changes the `option_value` > `id`.
 Not the `option_id`.
 * Creates a copy directly on the product.
 * Copies over any variants, modifiers, and option set rules.
-* In the control panel, the product is listed as having a (custom) option set.
+* In the control panel, the product shows as having a (custom) option set.
-* Global option set rules are copied as product rules and the `sort_order` is updated so that they are executed before any existing product rules, which should mirror the behavior before the product was changed.
+* You can copy global option set rules as product rules.
+The `sort_order` is updated and executed before any existing product rules, which should mirror the behavior before changing the product.

 What this does not do: